Gunbattle in Jenin: 3 Palestinians killed, 29 others wounded in Israeli raid in West Bank | Law-Order

 - Israel

-Israeli troops killed three Palestinians, including a minor, and wounded at least 29 others during a massive gunbattle with militants in the streets of the occupied West Bank city of Jenin on Monday, the Palestinian Health Ministry said.
-The fighting was the latest in more than a year of near-daily violence that has wrecked the West Bank.
+Israeli troops killed three Palestinians, including a minor, and wounded at least 29 others during a massive gunbattle with militants in the streets of the occupied West Bank city of Jenin on Monday, Palestinian officials said.

+The fighting included the rare use of Israeli attack helicopters in the territory.

+The escalation was the latest in more than a year of near-daily violence that has wracked the West Bank.

-The Palestinian Health Ministry identified Khaled Asasa, 21, Qassam Abu Sariya, 29, and 15-year-old Ahmed Saqr among the killed and said at least four other were seriously wounded in the shootout.
+The Palestinian Health Ministry identified those killed as Khaled Asasa, 21, Qassam Abu Sariya, 29, and 15-year-old Ahmed Saqr, and said at least six others were seriously wounded in the shootout.

+The Israeli military said troops came under fire during an arrest raid in Jenin and shot back at Palestinian gunmen.
+Israeli media reported that multiple Israeli troops were wounded in the fighting.

+“As the security forces exited the city, a military vehicle was hit by an explosive device, damaging the vehicle,” the army said, adding that helicopters “opened fire toward the gunmen in order to assist in extraction of the forces”.

 Israel has been staging near-nightly raids in the West Bank in response to a spasm of Palestinian violence early last year.
 Palestinian attacks against Israelis have surged during that time.